marcpouzet/zrun/README.md

 Zrun defines an executable denotational semantics.
-It was inspired by three main works.
-The most important is the pioneering work of Gonthier who introduced a computational semantics for Esterel.
-This semantics defines the reaction of an Esterel program as the fix-point.
-This idea was then exploited in a different setting, for a stream (or data-flow) synchronous language.
-1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and
-Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 2/ "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
-For short, we have reformulated the semantics of 1/ so that the semantics can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+It was inspired by several works.
+The PhD. thesis of G.~Gonthier who introduced a computational semantics for the language Esterel; the paper 1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 2/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
+We have reformulated the semantics of 1/ so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+Your can read the companion paper "A Constructive State-based Semantics for a Synchronous Data-flow Language with State machines" presented at EMSOFT'2023.

-If you find this work useful or have any comment/question/criticism, please send a mail to Marc.Pouzet@ens.fr.
+If you find this work useful or have any comment, please send a mail to Marc.Pouzet@ens.fr.

 ## Getting Started